HeapsIO/heaps-doc/FBX-Models.md

  * export to FBX 2010 (FBX version 7.x), both FBX binary and text format are supported.
  * export using `Z`-up and `-Y`-forward axis.
  * export using BakeAnimation, this will make sure your animation is exactly the same it was created.
- * note for 3ds Max and Maya: Use Game Exporter instead of standrad Export.
+ * note for 3ds Max and Maya: Use Game Exporter instead of standard Export.

 # Restrictions